grouprise/grouprise/docs/administration/configuration/options.md

 See [Django's documentation of `ALLOWED_HOSTS`](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-ALLOWED_HOSTS) for details.

 ### `file_download_backend`
-It is highly recommended select a backend for file downloads corresponding to the reverse proxy you are using.
+It is highly recommended to select a backend for file downloads corresponding to the reverse proxy you are using.
 The default backend is `none`.
 Other possible backends are listed below together with their corresponding webserver settings.